 In 2021-22, the SAUSD R&E department continued to work actively with its formal Research Partnerships with various organizations including the University of California, Irvine, Educational Analytics, Northwest Evaluation Association, CORE-PACE Research Partnership, and Harvard University.
 Studies topics included restorative practices, academic recovery strategies, social-emotional wellness, academic learning and growth during COVID, and math interventions.
 Moreover, R&E has continued to work with partner organizations including CORE Districts to develop more comprehensive data resources by completing annual data submissions and participating in monthly calls and quarterly/annual meetings.
 During 2021-22, the Santa Ana Unified School District worked with the CORE Data Collaborative and Education Analytics to assist with the back-to-school efforts for SY2021-22.
 SAUSD integrated the Rally Analytics platform within its existing Datahub or data warehouse, to support teachers in meeting the needs of individual students via powerful dashboards for the purposes of focused instruction and intervention.
-SAUSD R&E department also partners with UCI, Cal State Fullerton, and Santa Ana College research and evaluation departments to support the goals and work of the Santa Ana Partnership, programs are developed to promote college readiness and a college-going culture.
+SAUSD R&E department also partners with UCI, Cal State Fullerton, and Santa Ana College research and evaluation departments to support the goals and work of the Santa Ana Partnership (SAP).
+One of the primary goals of the partnership is to remove barriers for SAUSD students to attend college.
+Through the Santa Ana Partnership, programs are developed to promote college readiness and a college-going culture.
 With direct access to more accurate data from the partner institutions, the partnership collaboratively developed a database for a scorecard for evaluation and progress monitoring purposes.
 The scorecard includes metrics on college readiness, college-going, college persistence, and college completion.
 Sample college readiness metrics include A-G completion, FAFSA submission, and AP enrollment.

 SAUSD has strong, collaborative relationships with the local Institutions of Higher Education.
 Human Resources serves as the liaison for student teaching and fieldwork placements networking with both Site and District Administrators to secure placements with highly effective teachers who have met CTC training mentor training requirements.
 The Teacher Residency Program, in collaboration with CSUF and UCI, supports student-teacher residents in the areas of math, science, and special education with each assigned to highly trained and effective mentor teachers.
 In collaboration with SAEA, an MOU was drafted and approved to utilize grant funding for mentor teacher stipends.
 An Advisory Board for the Teacher Residency Program was also formed and includes representatives from CSUF, UCI, Special Education Services, SAUSD TIPS, Education Services, Site Administration, Teachers, and HR staff.
 The HR Coordinator continues to participate on a number of local IHE advisory boards.
-The District Translator/Language Specialist, in collaboration with SAAA and College (SAC), offers a Dual Language program and other Dual Enrollment classes for bilingual SAUSD students with SAC, in order to attain the Translation & Interpretation Certificate which will give students a professional advantage upon graduation.
+The District Translator/Language Specialist, in collaboration with Santa Ana College (SAC), offers a Dual Language program and other Dual Enrollment classes for bilingual SAUSD students with SAC, in order to attain the Translation & Interpretation Certificate which will give students a professional advantage upon graduation.
 In addition, Administrative Services has instituted a new online approval process for no-cost community partnerships which has been beneficial during its initial implementation allowing agreements to be presented to Board for approval in a timely manner.

-SAUSD partners with various high education institutions and community-based organizations to support our students' academic and socialemotional well-being.
-Although we provide many valuable internal support and services to our families, our partnerships enhance our ability to connect families to additional resources and capacity-building opportunities that will impact academic success and socio-emotional wellbeing.
+SAUSD partners with various high education institutions and community-based organizations to support our students' academic and social-emotional well-being.
+Although we provide many valuable internal support and services to our families, our partnerships enhance our ability to connect families to additional resources and capacity-building opportunities that will impact academic success and socio-emotional well-being.